-RGA will issue the % junior subordinated debentures, \$1,000 principal amount per debenture, which we refer to as the Series A debentures, and the % junior subordinated debentures, \$1,000 principal amount per debenture, which we refer to as the Series B debentures, and which we refer to collectively as the debentures, under the Junior Subordinated Indenture dated as of December 18, 2001, as supplemented by a Second Supplemental Junior Subordinated Indenture to be dated as of , 2005, in each case, between us and The Bank of New York, as indenture trustee, which we refer to collectively as the indenture.
+RGA will issue the % junior subordinated debentures, \$1,000 principal amount per debenture, which we refer to as the debentures, under the Junior Subordinated Indenture dated as of December 18, 2001, as supplemented by a Second Supplemental Junior Subordinated Indenture to be dated as of the date of completion of this offering, in each case, between us and The Bank of New York, as indenture trustee, which we refer to collectively as the indenture.
 The following description of certain terms of the debentures and certain provisions of the indenture in this prospectus supplement supplements the description under "Description of Debt Securities of RGA" in the attached prospectus and, to the extent it is inconsistent with that description, replaces the description in the attached prospectus.
 This description is only a summary of the material terms and does not purport to be complete.
 We urge you to read these documents in their entirety because they, and not this description, will define your rights as a beneficial holder of the debentures.
 We will file the Second Supplemental Junior Subordinated Indenture and the debentures as exhibits to a Current Report on Form 8-K which will be incorporated by reference in the attached prospectus.
 You may also request copies of these documents from us at our address set forth below under "Incorporation of Certain Documents by Reference."
 Unless otherwise specified, when we refer to "RGA" in the following description, we mean only RGA and not its subsidiaries.

-We will initially issue \$ million aggregate principal amount of the Series A debentures and \$ million aggregate principal amount of the Series B debentures.
-We may from time to time, without the consent of the existing holders, create and issue further debentures having the same terms and conditions as either series of debentures being offered hereby in all respects, except for issue date, issue price and, if applicable, the first payment of interest thereon.
-Additional debentures issued in this manner will be consolidated with, and will form a single series with, the previously outstanding Series A debentures or Series B debentures, as the case may be, unless such additional debentures will not be treated as fungible with such series of debentures for U.S. federal income tax purposes.
+We will initially issue \$ million aggregate principal amount of the debentures.
+We may from time to time, without the consent of the existing holders, create and issue further debentures having the same terms and conditions as the debentures being offered hereby in all respects, except for issue date, issue price and, if applicable, the first payment of interest thereon.
+Additional debentures issued in this manner will be consolidated with, and will form a single series with, the previously outstanding debentures unless such additional debentures will not be treated as fungible with the debentures for U.S. federal income tax purposes.